Doraku/DefaultDocumentation/README.md

 By default, invalid chars for file name are replaced by `-`, you can change this behavior by setting a `DefaultDocumentationInvalidCharReplacement` element in your csproj with the replacement of your choosing.

+By default, links are produced with the file extension but this is not compatible with github wiki pages.
+You can change this behavior by setting a `DefaultDocumentationWikiLinks` element in your csproj with the value `true`.

 <a name='Overview'></a>
 # Overview
 List of supported balise taken from [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/recommended-tags-for-documentation-comments)